oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

 ## Task 5: OAuth 2.0, Three-Legged OAuth 2.0-Based AuthN

-You could proceed in two way to test the OAuth 2.0, 3-Legged.
+You could proceed in two ways to test the OAuth 2.0, 3-Legged.
 The easier it's via [Postman](https://www.postman.com/downloads/), or via curl as usual done in task 6 of Lab 3.
 In any case, you need to get <CLIENT\_ID\> and <CLIENT\_SECRET\> for OAuth2.0 3-legged, and set two variables to hold:

 ```bash